-Graduates of the Massage Therapy Program learn how to assess the musculoskeletal system and present massage treatment methods and techniques that address disorders of the neck, back, elbow, knee, sciatic nerve, and shoulder, as well as carpal and tarsal tunnel syndromes.
+Graduates of the Massage Therapy Program learn how to assess the musculoskeletal system and present massage treatment methods and techniques that address disorders of the neck, back, elbow, knee, and shoulder.
 Massage Therapy students develop strong business acumen and customer service skills while completing their internship at First Institute's Massage Clinic.